-6 cities near London that make for easy, culturally enriching day trips.
+6 places near London that make for easy and affordable day trips from the city.

 This charming coastal town represents the closest point to continental Europe in England.
 Easily reachable by coach buses like National Express, a trip to Dover is the perfect way to escape the stuffiness of the city and breath in the fresh, ocean air.